Home / Journals / PHYTON / Vol.77, 2008

 Phyton-International Journal of Experimental Botany, Vol.77, pp. 241-252, 2008, DOI:10.32604/phyton.2008.77.241

 Abstract Potato crop requires more fungicides than any other crop in Mexico to prevent and control several diseases.
 More than 21,3% of the total available fungicides are required for cropping potato.
 High quantities of synthetic pesticides are intended to control Phytophthora infestans and Rhizoctonia solani fungi.
 As a result, this produces severe health problems and ecosystem disturbances.
 There is then an urgent need for finding new options for sustainable management of potato crop diseases.
-Several experiments were conducted under laboratory, greenhouse, and field conditions, to: (1) analyze the antifungal effect of bacteria strains of the genus Bacillus, and their effect on… More >
+Several experiments were conducted under laboratory, greenhouse, and field conditions, to: (1) analyze the antifungal effect of bacteria strains of the genus Bacillus, and their… More >

 • Open AccessOpen Access